navali-creations/hinekora/README.md

 - Automatically saves death clips when the game log detects a death.
 - Lets you trim, split, reorder, save, and copy clips from the built-in editor.
 - Organizes recordings, death clips, and manual replay saves in one place.

+> [!WARNING]
+> Just like any software, use it at your own risk.
+The Aura Manager feature fall into a grey area of what is and is not allowed by GGG's Terms of Service.
+There is no mention of mirroring ui in ToS as of 6th Jun 2025.
+If you feel this information may be outdated, please create an issue.
+[Link to GGG Terms of Service](https://www.pathofexile.com/legal/terms-of-use-and-privacy-policy)

 - Manages aura overlays for tracking important on-screen buffs or effects.
 > [!NOTE]
 > Aura overlays do NOT read in game memory.
 It's an OBS mirrored scene, using OBS bindings.
 See https://github.com/aza547/noobs

 https://github.com/user-attachments/assets/a4b70f85-0d7f-4602-ad0a-2e07cd6988f0